 Here are some of the top travel-based New Year’s resolutions that you should consider making for this year:

 Ditch Your Comfort Zone Once And For All

 It’s easy to get into the habit of going to the same places and doing the same things.
 There’s a level of comfort in this routine that helps us relax and let the world pass us by for a while, but there’s not much adventure in the same old routine, is there?

-For this year, why not make the resolution to ditch your comfort zone for at least one trip this year and do something that is completely the opposite of what you would do.
+For this year, why not resolve to ditch your comfort zone for at least one trip and do something completely the opposite of what you would do?
 Try skydiving for the first time.
 Go on an overnight backpacking trip.
-Bungee jump off a tall bridge in Idaho.
+Bungee jumps off a tall bridge in Idaho.
 Confront a fear.

 Create a Brand New Travel Fund For Trips

-Whether you save $10 or $200 every month, as long as you are saving something, you’ll have more money available to help you explore more of the outdoors [or indoors] when you do get away.
+Whether you save $10 or $200 every month, as long as you are saving something, you’ll have more money available to help you explore more of the outdoors [or indoors] when you get away.

 Forget What the Travel Sites Say

-Sometimes it is more fun to plan a trip to a specific location, book your room or campsite, and then proceed from there without any more plans.
-Talk to the local residents of the area to see what is fun to go do.
+Sometimes, it is more fun to plan a trip to a specific location, book your room or campsite, and proceed without any more plans.
+Talk to the residents of the area to see what is fun to go do.